 Follow these steps to disable multi-factor authentication for a specific user:

 In its default configuration, multi-factor authentication are enabled but not enforced.
-In this configuration, users can enable MFA on their own but are not required to do so.
+In this configuration, users can enable multi-factor authentication on their own but are not required to do so.

 Follow these steps to change the default configuration: